eshabaweja/mini-tasks/striver-core-scrape/core_interviews.md

 <b>What is DNS, DNS forwarder, NIC, ? </b>- DNS:
-- 1. DNS is an acronym that stands for Domain Name System.DNS was introduced by Paul Mockapetris and Jon Postel in 1983.
+- DNS is an acronym that stands for Domain Name System.DNS was introduced by Paul Mockapetris and Jon Postel in 1983.
-- 2. It is a naming system for all the resources over the internet which includes physical nodes and applications.
+- It is a naming system for all the resources over the internet which includes physical nodes and applications.
 It is used to locate resources easily over a network.
-- 3. DNS is an internet which maps the domain names to their associated IP addresses.
+- DNS is an internet which maps the domain names to their associated IP addresses.
-- 4. Without DNS, users must know the IP address of the web page that you wanted to access.
+- Without DNS, users must know the IP address of the web page that you wanted to access.

-- DNS Forwarder : A forwarder is used with a DNS server when it receives DNS queries that cannot be resolved quickly.
+**DNS Forwarder** : A forwarder is used with a DNS server when it receives DNS queries that cannot be resolved quickly.
 So it forwards those requests to external DNS servers for resolution.
 A DNS server which is configured as a forwarder will behave differently than the DNS server which is not configured as a forwarder.
-NIC stands for Network Interface Card.
+NIC stands for **Network Interface Card**.
 It is a peripheral card attached to the PC to connect to a network.
 Every NIC has its own MAC address that identifies the PC on the network.
 It provides a wireless connection to a local area network.
 NICs were mainly used in desktop computers.

 <b>What is MAC address ? </b>- A media access control address (MAC address) is a unique identifier assigned to a network interface controller (NIC) for use as a network address in communications within a network segment.